 Street Food Stalls (Across Zanzibar)

-Many street vendors sell Chips Mayai (fries omelette), Vitumbua, Ugali wa Muhogo (cassava porridge), and sugarcane juice in different parts of the island.
-You can find these vendors near markets, beaches, and busy streets.
+Many street vendors serve dishes like Chips Mayai, Vitumbua, Ugali wa Muhogo, and sugarcane juice across the island.
+Look for them near markets, beaches, and bustling streets.

 Emerson Spice (Stone Town)